ilpenSE/EliteRising-1.18.1/README.md

 -Added tab complete on commands.
 -Removed help command
 -New improved chat.
--Added welcome message (Turkish for now).
+-Added welcome message (Turkish for now). \
-*(English commands are not working fot now, we are gonna fix this bug to 1.2 update.)*
+*(English commands are not working for now, we are gonna fix this bug to 1.2 update.)*